Energy in Rwanda

 Energy use in Rwanda is undergoing rapid change at the beginning of the 21st century.

 Electricity

 Network

 The extent of grid electricity is limited and mainly concentrated near Kigali.
 Most of the country uses firewood as its main energy source.

 Rwanda is planning to expand from 276 MW of grid power in 2022 to 556 MW in 2024 and may import some additional electricity from neighboring countries.
 In addition, it is installing small solar units throughout the country to ensure that households located in off-grid areas have access to electricity, or to help deal with power outages.
 Currently, the government plans to bring electricity access to 100% of the population by 2024, as opposed to 74.5% in 2022.

+In July 2023 it was announced that Saudi Arabia would provide a soft loan of $20 million to fund an electricity project in Rwanda set to benefit 60,000 people.

 Generation

 With its limited electrical infrastructure, Rwanda has a very high degree of renewable energy usage.
 Most of the country's electricity comes from hydropower.